TodePond/DreamBerd/README.md

 ## Lifetimes

-DreamBerd 3 has a built-in garbage collector that will automatically clean up unused variables.
+nDreamBerd has a built-in garbage collector that will automatically clean up unused variables.
 However, if you want to be extra careful, you can specify a lifetime for a variable, with a variety of units.

 ```java
 const const name<2> = "Luke"! //lasts for two lines